 Travis Smith is a proud graduate of the Lafayette High School class of 2008.
 He later attended Alabama State University on a full academic scholarship.
 In 2011, Smith founded Unite Inc. at Alabama State University to improve freshmen male retention rates.
 In 2012, Smith received his Bachelor of Science in Biology and went on to study at Life University in Marietta, GA.
 He was awarded a Masters of Science degree in Sport Health Science.
 In 2014, he accepted his calling and returned home to become an educator at Lafayette High School.
 Mr. Smith is actively engaged with the community of Lafayette, AL; and as a result, he started a second chapter of Unite Inc. for high school juniors and seniors.
-Dr. Smith is attending Clemson University where he recently earned a Ph.D in Educational Leadership.
+Dr. Smith attended Clemson University where he earned a Ph.D. in Educational Leadership in Higher Education.
+He is currently a Clinical Assistant Professor at the University of Florida.
 His ultimate goal is to become president of a Historically Black College and University.

 Maya A. McKenzie graduated summa cum laude with a Bachelor of Arts in Political Science from Alabama State University in 2013.
 Since working on her first political campaign at an early age in her hometown of Sylacauga, Alabama, she has been actively involved in voter registration and education efforts.
 After graduating, she worked as Legal Fellow at Munger, Tolles & Olson, LLP in Los Angeles, California and as a legal assistant for the production of an independent documentary on Nigeria.
 McKenzie earned her J.D. from Georgetown University Law Center, where she served as a Student Attorney for the Georgetown Law Social Enterprise and Nonprofit Law Clinic and Academic Chair of the Georgetown Black Law Students Association.
 She is currently an associate at Paul Hastings, LLP in Atlanta, Georgia and a member of the FinTech and Payments Group.
 She is an advocate for HBCUs, enjoys college football, and gives back to the community by mentoring youth and prospective law students.